KEY POINTS

 What is a VPP?

-A VPP network is essentially a mini power grid that’s created through home solar battery units.
-It’s a smart network, usually managed by AI software, that uses power stored from nominated batteries to provide extra support to the grid in times of peak demand.
+A VPP network is a mini power grid created through home solar battery units.
+It’s a smart network, usually managed by AI software, drawing solar energy from existing solar PV and home battery storage systems to provide extra support to the grid in times of peak demand.

 How does a VPP work?